apiaryio/black-belt/README.md

 # Black Belt

-Black belt is collection of scripts, tools and guidelines used for open source project and release management.
+Black belt is collection of scripts, tools and guidelines used for developing projects The Apiary Way.

 ## Installation

+`sudo pip install black-belt` or `sudo easy_install black-belt` if you are Mac OS X oldie.

+## Development (of black-belt)

-`virtualenv` assumed (`sudo easy_install virtualenv`)
+`virtualenv` assumed (`sudo pip virtualenv`)

 ```
 virtualenv venv